streamnative/function-mesh-website/docs/functions/package-function/package-function-java.md

     }
     ```

-2. Apply the command to build the Java function image in the current directory.
+2. Run the following command to build the Java function image in the current directory.

     ```shell
     pack build java-exclamation-function:v1 \